bokshi-gh/shell/README.md

 ## Features

-- Basic command parsing and execution
+Rumi is a lightweight custom shell designed with core Unix-like functionality in mind.
+It provides:

+- Command support for file and folder management
+- Utilities for navigation
+- Built-in features for process management
-- Support for common Unix commands
+- Commands for network related task
-- Customizable prompt showing user, host, and current directory
-- Minimal external dependencies
-- Simple and clean codebase for learning and extension
+-  clean, extensible codebase ideal for learning or experimentation
+> Rumi is an independent shell implementation that uses the same underlying Unix system calls as traditional shells like Bash but is built entirely from scratch.

 ## Getting Started